On symmetric intersecting families: Lower bounds for small

 for all $n\in\N$.
-To improve~\eqref{eq:triv-bound}, we note a strong connection between the problem of determining $g(n)$ and the problem of covering an Abelian group using a difference set.
+To improve~\eqref{eq:triv-bound}, we note a strong connection between the problem of determining $g(n)$ and the problem of finding a so-called {\em difference cover} in an Abelian group.
 If $G$ is a finite Abelian group and $S \subset G$, we say that $S$ is a {\em difference cover for $G$} if $S - S = G$, i.e., if $\{ i - j: i,j \in S\} = G$; we then define

-Note that if $S \subset G$, then $S$ is a difference cover for $G$ if and only if the family of all the translates of $S$ is an intersecting family of subsets of $G$; this observation yields the following. \begin{lemma} For all $n \in \mathbb{N}$, we have $g(n) \leq h(\mathbb{Z}_n)$, with equality holding in the case where $n$ is prime. \end{lemma} \begin{proof} Let $h=h(\mathbb{Z}_n)$ and write $\mathbb{Z}_n^{(h)}$ for the family of $h$-element subsets of $\mathbb{Z}_n$.
+Note that if $S \subset G$, then $S$ is a difference cover for $G$ if and only if the family of all the translates of $S$ is an intersecting family of subsets of $G$.
+This observation yields the following. \begin{lemma} For all $n \in \mathbb{N}$, we have $g(n) \leq h(\mathbb{Z}_n)$, with equality holding in the case where $n$ is prime. \end{lemma} \begin{proof} Let $h=h(\mathbb{Z}_n)$ and write $\mathbb{Z}_n^{(h)}$ for the family of $h$-element subsets of $\mathbb{Z}_n$.
 By definition, there exists $S \in \mathbb{Z}_n^{(h)}$ such that $S - S = \mathbb{Z}_n$.
 Let $\A = \{S + j: j \in \mathbb{Z}_n\} \subset \mathbb{Z}_n^{(h)}$ denote the family of all the translates of $S$.
 Then $\A$ is clearly symmetric and intersecting.
 Hence, $g(n) \leq h$, proving the first part of the claim.